U8NWXD/vivarium/doc/guides/processes.rst

 lists of :term:`variable` names as values.
 These port names may be chosen arbitrarily.
-Variable names are also at the discretion of the process class author, but note that if two processes are to be combined in a :term:`composite` and share variables through a shared :term:`store`, the processes MUST use the same variable names for the shared variables.
+Variable names are also at the discretion of the process class author, but note that if two processes are to be combined in a :term:`compartment` and share variables through a shared :term:`store`, the processes MUST use the same variable names for the shared variables.